What is Anterior Hip Replacement?

 Anterior hip replacement avoids cutting major muscles.
 There are fewer muscles at the front of the hip, allowing our surgeons to separate muscle fibers, rather than cutting through them or detaching muscles from bones.

 Anterior hip replacement surgery doesn’t require cutting major muscles, helping patients to experience less pain after surgery and lower pain medication usage.

 Faster recovery time

-Anterior hip replacement can typically expect a hospital stay of only 1-2 days.
+Anterior hip replacement will typically require a hospital stay of only 1-2 days.
 After surgery, patients are able to bend at the hip and bear weight when it’s comfortable.
-A recent study found that anterior hip replacement patients walked unassisted six days earlier than other hip replacement patients.
+A recent study found that anterior hip replacement patients walked unassisted 6 days earlier than other hip replacement patients.